 - lodging enroute (up to $70 per night plus tax)

-Drivers who live near enough to St. Louis that commercial travel is unavailable or not logical are reimbursed for mileage at the IRS rate in effect for the assembly dates, and parking charges in St. Louis (up to $15/day – receipts required).
-For those staying in an assembly hotel, mileage reimbursement is limited to one round–trip between your home and downtown St. Louis.
+Drivers who live near enough to Baltimore that commercial travel is unavailable or not logical are reimbursed for mileage at the IRS rate in effect for the assembly dates, and parking charges in Baltimore (up to $25/day – receipts required).
+For those staying in an assembly hotel, mileage reimbursement is limited to one round–trip between your home and downtown Baltimore.
 Please help avoid unnecessary travel expenses by car-pooling with others from your area

 For those arriving at other days/times, options include: